Darchula District: Demographics

+At the time of the 2021 Nepal census, Darchula District had a population of 133,310.
+8.23% of the population is under 5 years of age.
+It has a literacy rate of 77.77% and a sex ratio of 1069 females per 1000 males.
+45,888 (34.32%) lived in municipalities.

+Khas people make up a majority of the population with 99% of the population.
+Chhetris make up 65% of the population, while Khas Dalits make up 13% of the population.
+Hill Janjatis, mainly Shaukas, are 1% of the population.

+At the time of the 2021 census, 62.11% of the population spoke Nepali, 27.00% Darchuleli, 9.01% Doteli and 0.90% Byansi as their first language.
+In 2011, 2.4% of the population spoke Nepali as their first language.

+Hinduism is the predominant religion, practiced by 99.77% of the population.

 More than 56,000 people live in 8,989 households.
 About 58.4 percent of the population falls below the poverty line.

 Economic development

 Darchula is one of the least developed districts of the country.
 The major socioeconomic indicator of Darchula District is still very poor.
 Life expectancy of these people was about 52 in 1996.
 About 89.90% of the total population depends upon agriculture.
 Substance agriculture, lack of basic infrastructure, difficult geophysical condition, traditional agricultural practice, low literacy rate and population growth are the root causes for deeply rooted poverty.

 Trade and business

 Trade is one of the most important means of livelihood.
 Every year, people from the hills come with NTFP, ghee, and herbs to sell.
 Agriculture related commodities are sold in local bazaars (markets).
 People of Byans, Rapla go to Tibet to fill their needs for clothes and other commodities.
 Local carpets and wool products, handmade clothes, and NTFP bring in huge amounts of money to the VDCs.
 However, each and every respondent indicated that their income is invested in domestic use.